flancia-coop/doc.anagora.org/social-coop-oc.md

 ## 2026-03-12 1500 UTC
 Attendees: Caitlin, Prestn (PJ), Ammar
 RSVPs.
-(We know that Melissa, Luke, Flancian will not be here today)
+(We know that Melissa, Luke, Flancian will not be here today.)

 ### Agenda